ORA-01565

-To create a plain-text parameter file, I usually don't specify both locations of the parameter file (PFILE) or the server parameter file (SPFILE).
+To create a plain-text parameter file, we seldom specify both locations of the parameter file (PFILE) or the server parameter file (SPFILE).

 SQL> create pfile from spfile;